 - This step is important so that your measurement starts at an even level, rather than filling up around the rocks naturally.
 Accurate measuring is an important skill!

-- Using a sharpie and a ruler, mark out lines every centimeter starting at 0 (where you filled the water to in step 3)
+- Using a sharpie and a ruler, mark out lines every half centimeter starting at 0 (where you filled the water to in step 3)

 - This is a great time to sneak in some math talk!
 Your toddler can practice identifying numbers and can hold the ruler to help measure